tholman/github-corners/readme.md

 ### GitHub Corners

-Phew, GitHub is over seven years old now... and is unquestionably synonymous with open source.
+Phew, GitHub is over ten years old now... and is unquestionably synonymous with open source.
 After 10 years, those GitHub ribbons are more than overdue for a cleaner, more modern alternative.
 [This is my take.](http://tholman.com/github-corners)

 By using SVG, these corners can be clean and sharp.
 Any color, and size.
 As well as have a little character and interactivity!